-The Company's policy is for the Directors to be remunerated in the form of fees, payable monthly in arrears.
-The directors each receive a fee for their services, which is agreed by the Remuneration Committee after reviewing comparable organisations and appointments.
-None of the directors receive a pension or other benefit from the Company, nor do they participate in any bonus or incentive schemes or share option schemes.
+The Company's policy is for the Directors not to be remunerated in the form of fees, which are immediately payable, until such time as there is a trading business in the group.
+The two directors will be granted warrants or options when a new business is reversed into the company and as then agreed by the Remuneration Committee after reviewing comparable organisations and appointments.
+None of the directors receive a pension or other benefit from the Company, nor do they participate in any agreed bonus or incentive schemes or share option schemes.